yuxi-liu-wired/cyc-archive/README.md

 # Cyc Archive

 This is an archive of most of the online material that the Cycorp has released over the years that has been deleted, but preserved within the Internet Archive.
-Due to the lack of long-term stability of IA, I have taken the liberty to scrape those from IA and kept them here for safe keeping.
+Due to the lack of long-term stability of IA (some examples documented by [Gwern](https://gwern.net/archiving#why-not-internet-archive)), I have taken the liberty to scrape those from IA and kept them here for safe keeping.

 I built this archive while writing my essay on the history of Lenat and the Cyc project, which is available on [my website](https://yuxi-liu-wired.github.io/essays/posts/cyc/).